LambdaTest/documentation/docs/smartui-testcafe-sdk.md

         1366
       ],
       [
-        360
+        1028
       ]
+    ] // Full Page screenshots are captured by default for web viewports },
+  "mobile": {
+    "devices": [
+      "iPhone 14",  //iPhone 14 viewport
+      "Galaxy S24"  //Galaxy S24 viewport
+    ],
+    "fullPage": true, //Full Page is true by default for mobile viewports "orientation": "portrait" //Change to "landscape" for landscape snapshot },
-    ], // Full Page screenshots are captured by default "waitForPageRender": 50000, // Optional (Should only be used in case of websites which take more than 30s to load) "waitForTimeout": 1000 //Optional (Should only be used in case lazy-loading/async components are present )
+  "waitForTimeout": 1000, //Optional (Should only be used in case lazy-loading/async components are present) "waitForPageRender": 50000, //Optional (Should only be used in case of websites which take more than 30s to load) "enableJavaScript": false, //Enable javascript for all the screenshots of the project "allowedHostnames": [] //Additional hostnames to capture assets from }

-  }
-}
 ```
 :::info Optional Keys in SmartUI configuration